andrewbridge/bbssg/README.md

         index.html
 ```

+#### Serving from a non-root location

+If your site is hosted from a non-root location (such as [andrewbridge.github.io/bbssg/](https://andrewbridge.github.io/bbssg/)), you can use the `--base` flag like `yarn build --base /bbssg` or `npm run build --base /bbssg`.
+You can also add this into your build command.
+Check the build command for this repository in [`package.json`](./blob/main/package.json) for an example.

 ### Customising the template

 The template, `src/template.html`, is the only other required file.
 Any global elements, such as a navbar, should go here.
 There's no automated generated of the navbar, it's all manual, but that provides you simple and complete control for the small price of this manual work.